xaynetwork/xaynet/docs/network_architecture.rst

 The other solution that we eventually chose was to reuse the heartbeat mechanism to notify the *Participants* on when to start training.
-During the heartbeat messages the *Coordinator* advertises it's state with the *Participants*.
+During the heartbeat messages the *Coordinator* advertises its state with the *Participants*.
 When the *Participants* see that a new round has started they can request the global model and start their training task.